Ensuring quality responses with multi-layered protection

 Detection of anomalous network activity

 This option allows you to track respondents’ network activities in the background.
-Respondents with suspicious network activities such as the usage of VPNs, browser spoofing, and other network tricks are still allowed to complete the survey but are automatically marked and excluded from analysis, with “Anomalous network activity detected” displayed in the status column of your Review Participant dashboard and data exports.
+Respondents with suspicious network activities such as the usage of VPNs, browser spoofing, and other network tricks are automatically marked and excluded from analysis, with “Anomalous network activity detected” displayed in the status column of your Review Participant dashboard and data exports.

 Pricing: